 - Store MMR vaccine in the freezer.
 Storing MMR vaccine in the freezer with MMRV may help prevent inadvertent storage of MMRV in the refrigerator.
+It may also prevent MMR vaccine loss in the event of a temperature excursion.
 Diluent should NOT be stored in the freezer. - Store all opened and unopened vaccines and diluents in their original packaging with lids closed to protect them from light until administration. - Stabilize refrigerator and freezer temperatures with proper placement and use of water bottles and frozen packs. - Place water bottles on the top shelf and floor and in the door racks.
 Do not store vaccine in the door of the unit, crisper, or in the bottom of the unit.
-Remove vegetable bins from the refrigerator. - Store vaccines requiring refrigeration in the middle of the refrigerator compartment away from the coils, walls, floor, and cold air vent. - Store vaccines requiring freezer storage in the middle of the freezer compartment, away from the walls, coils, and peripheral areas. - Store vaccine products with similar packaging in different locations in the storage unit to avoid confusion and medication errors. - o Store vaccine with enough space to allow cold air to circulate around the vaccine. - Do not store food or drink in the storage unit. - Open only one box of a particular vaccine at a time to control vaccine use and allow easier inventory control.

-- Keep VFC vaccine organized and separate from private vaccine; clearly label both. - Limit access to the vaccine supply to authorized personnel only.
+Remove vegetable bins from the refrigerator. - Store vaccines requiring refrigeration in the middle of the refrigerator compartment away from the coils, walls, floor, and cold air vent. - Store vaccines requiring freezer storage in the middle of the freezer compartment, away from the walls, coils, and peripheral areas. - Store vaccine products with similar packaging in different locations in the storage unit to avoid confusion and medication errors. - Store vaccine with enough space to allow cold air to circulate around the vaccine. - Do not store food or drink in the storage unit. - Open only one box of a particular vaccine at a time to control vaccine use and allow easier inventory control. - Keep VFC vaccine organized and separate from private vaccine; clearly label both. - Limit access to the vaccine supply to authorized personnel only.